nerdsandwords/poynter-pdf/README.md

 This repo currently contains:

+### Original files

 - [pdfs/when-nerds-and-words-collide--tesseract-ocr.pdf](pdfs/when-nerds-and-words-collide--tesseract-ocr.pdf) -- the scanned PDF with OCRed text via Tesseract, as processed and downloaded from [DocumentCloud](https://www.documentcloud.org/documents/757701).
 - [pdfs/when-nerds-and-words-collide--abbyy-ocr.pdf](pdfs/when-nerds-and-words-collide--abbyy-ocr.pdf) -- the scanned PDF as processed and OCRed via ABBYY FineReader Pro for Mac.

+### PDF-to-HTML conversions

 - [html-conversions/single-page/when-nerds-and-words-collide/](html-conversions/single-page/when-nerds-and-words-collide/) - The result of using FineReader Pro to convert the PDF to a __single-page__ HTML file, including a separate folder for all of the external media assets.
 - [html-conversions/multi-page/when-nerds-and-words-collide/](html-conversions/multi-page/when-nerds-and-words-collide/) - The result of using FineReader Pro to convert the PDF to HTML, but with _each page_ converted into its own HTML file and assets folder.

+### Cleaned files

+- [cleaned/multi-page/html/](cleaned/multi-page/html/) - The ABBYY multi-page versions with simplified HTML, as a result of running [lib/clean_html.py](lib/clean_html.py).
+The next step is to convert this to Markdown, which can then easily be edited for mistakes.

 ## Tentative steps